Top 10 ADHD Planners For Adults With An ADHD Brain

 5. Panda Planner

+It’s also possible to use a tool that is not a planner in the physical sense, but is a digital app that could offer similar functionalities.
 Some examples of popular digital planners or planning apps that people with ADHD might like include:

-Which offers unique organizing functionalities like mind mapping
+6. SimpleMind, which offers unique organizing functionalities like mind mapping

-A comprehensive planning and journaling app
+7. Evernote, a comprehensive planning and journaling app

-Which specializes in to-do lists
+8. Todoist, which specializes in to-do lists

-A simpler, stripped-down planner that may be especially helpful for beginners
+9. Clear Todos, a simpler, stripped-down planner that may be especially helpful for beginners

-A free online option
+10. Asana, a free online option

-Other ways to address ADHD symptoms
+Other ways adults with ADHD can address their symptoms

 A woman in an orange sweater smiles at the laptop open on the table infront of her with her planner sitting next to it.